gbgmc/gbgmc.github.io/security-detail.md

   * "Mandatory": This is the default setting.
 If no player has selected the "_VIP_ (0/1)" insertion point, a player will be automatically selected as the _VIP_.
 Players that have not selected an insertion point have precedence over players that have selected an insertion point.
   * "Optional": Disables automatic selection of the VIP.
-The round can be successfully completed without him.
+The round can be successfully completed without him/her.
 Intended for _improvised_ game modes.

 ## Admin console commands